-The Mini OptimaTM is the ninth model in the new Ready-to-Build Series.
-It is based on a design by Mike Dorffler that was produced by Estes Industries from 1990 until 1994.
-The original model was one of largest Estes produced at the time.
+The Cherokee-CTM is the fifth model in the new Ready-to-Build Series.
+It is based on a design by Gene Street when he was the Chief Illustrator at Estes Industries.
+The original model was designed to use the new D-power engines.
 This downsized version uses the smaller engines making it perfect for small fields, while keeping the classic lines of the early version.